RoMcGill/coding-game/README.md

 ## Typography

-sans-serif font is the main font used throughout the whole website, I have chose to use this font as it it web safe and stable on all devices and browsers.
+fantasy and sans-serif font-familys are the main font used throughout the site, I have chose to use these  as they are web safe and stable on all devices and browsers.
 I have used the
 (avatar font)
 Papyrus font in the Fantasy family.
 This font is easy to read and also Intresting and familiar to the user as it is a widley used font.